QuentinRa/blog.quentinra.dev/tools/inno-setup/index.md

 # Introduction

-For now this course is quite empty but some help might be added if peoples are using more advanced concepts that I do.
+For now, this course is quite empty but some help might be added if peoples are using more advanced concepts that I do.